dsdardik/PenPal/README.md

 # PenPal
-Facebook chatbot that anonymously pairs Facebook friends in Messenger by relaying messages.
+PenPal is a Facebook chatbot that anonymously pairs Facebook friends in Messenger by relaying messages.
 Curious if you can tell who your friends are just by having a conversation?
 Ever wonder how well you connect with friends you don't many opportunites to converse with?
 Start using PenPal to find out!

 ## Getting Started